Gwynns Falls Park at Windsor Mill Road

 Exhibits along the trail interpret the rich and historical heritage associated with the Gwynns Falls.

 (Inscription above the image in the lower right)

 A view of Dickeyville in the early 1930s with rails in foreground used b the old number 35 trolley.

 Location.
 39° 18.724′ N, 76° 41.294′ W. Marker is in Baltimore, Maryland.
 Marker is on Windsor Mill Road.
+This marker is located at Gwynns Falls Trailhead at Windsor Mill Road.
 Touch for map.
-This marker is located at Gwynns Falls Trailhead at Windsor Mill Road.
 Marker is in this post office area: Baltimore MD 21216, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on April 13, 2017.
-This page originally submitted on April 11, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 58 times since then and 9 times this year.
+It was originally submitted on April 11, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 85 times since then and 5 times this year.
 Photos: 1, 2. submitted on April 11, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.